jkriz2/CS-Operating-Systems-HW2/README.md

   - Only newlines and carriage returns are filtered
   - Each input must be ended with a semicolon

+### File Explanation
+Each file has a designated purpose
-allocation.txt is for what is currently allocated by a process. max.txt is for the max possible resources a program can need. resources.txt is for what the system currently has free.
+ - allocation.txt is for what is currently allocated by a process.
+ - max.txt is for the max possible resources a program can need.
+ - resources.txt is for what the system currently has free.

-#### Sample format
+##### Sample format
 ```
 1 2 3;
 4 5 6;